jolson490/FantasyFootball/README.md

 ## Current State

-This is not a fully fledged fantasy football application that is ready to compete with http://www.espn.com/fantasy/football/ :)
+This is not a fully-fledged fantasy football application that is ready to compete with http://www.espn.com/fantasy/football/ :)

 Pages:
  * "Choose Week" - just a simple proof-of-concept for a Spring MVC drop-down menu.
 (The idea is to eventually add functionality to allow a given user to specify which players they want to play (vs have on their bench) on their fantasy team for a given week of the season.)